 It is best practice in South Korea to draft a written employment contract when hiring employees.
 You can include entitlement and termination terms in this contract such as notice periods and severance payments.
 In South Korea, employers must provide at least 30 days notice or pay the employee 30 days of their salary instead.

-South Korea Payroll Processing Company
+Payroll Processing Company in South Korea

 When you are ready to set up your South Korea payroll, choose Globalization Partners.
 Contact us today to learn more about our South Korea payroll outsourcing services.